cagov/design-system/components/link-icon/readme.md

 These icons tell people they are leaving the current website in some way.

 In the case of PDF links, this can be important for people on mobile devices.
-They may not want to open a PDF for various reasons (use up their data, do not want to download a file, etc).
+They may not want to open a PDF for various reasons (use up their data, do not want to download a file, etc.).
 It’s also important for those who use screen readers, as it will announce, “This is a PDF file.”

 If a link is both external and a PDF, only the PDF icon will appear.
 It’s more important to tell people they’re going to a PDF than it is to tell them that it’s not hosted on the same site.